-During cold winter months, flannel sheets are often the bedding of choice.
-Not only are they soft, but they fit on a variety of bed sizes, ranging from cribs to California king flannel sheets.
-There are plenty of choices when you're looking for flannel sheets: weight, pattern, color and price all play a role.
-Although flannel sheets are usually only associated with cold weather, they are also useful for increasing comfort during warmer months.
-Read over this article to find answers to some of the most frequently asked questions about flannel sheets.
+Flannel sheets are often the bedding of choice during cold winter months.
+Not only are they soft, but also they fit on a variety of bed sizes, ranging from crib-size to California king.
+There are plenty of choices when you're looking for flannel sheets; weight, pattern, color, and price all play a role.
+Read this guide to find answers to some of the most frequently asked questions about flannel sheets.

 What should I consider when choosing colors and patterns?

-How should I care for my flannel sheets?
+How do I care for my flannel sheets?

 What are the most popular types of flannel sheets?

-Although plaid flannel sheets are historically the most popular flannel sheet set option, solid-colored flannel sheets and flannel duvet covers are also best-sellers because they are easy to incorporate into your current home decor.
-Many brands have also begun producing deep-pocket flannel sheets for oversized mattresses or beds with memory foam mattress toppers.
+Historically, plaid flannel sheets were the most popular style.
+However, solid-colored or graphic flannel sheets are current best sellers because they are easy to incorporate into your existing bedroom decor.
+Many brands also offer deep-pocket flannel sheets for oversized mattresses or beds with memory foam mattress toppers.

 Flannel sheets have a variety of price points, so select the set that is the best value within your budget.
 Cheaper sheets may seem like a good idea in the moment, but they may not withstand the years of use you need.